Communication plan template

 • Identifying key stakeholders who need project updates.

-• Outlining your action plan for updating stakeholder groups about different project details.
+• Outlining your stakeholder engagement plan for updating stakeholder groups about different project details.

 • Determining the types of project updates you'll share and who you need to include in each update.